Always dedicated to providing the highest standard of veterinary technology, we are proud to offer laser therapy for our patients.

 This drug-free, non-invasive treatment allows us to reduce bleeding and swelling after surgery.
 Laser therapy also reduces pain and recovery time, helping your pet feel better more quickly.

-In addition, laser therapy can help relieve pain and inflammation for many other conditions, including arthritis, skin/ear infections, hot spots, and more.
+In addition, veterinary laser therapy can help relieve pain and inflammation for many other conditions, including arthritis, skin/ear infections, hot spots, and more.

 By stimulating the body to regenerate on a cellular level, laser therapy works by helping your pet naturally heal itself faster.